jing-zhou/Boost-for-Android/README.md

     - thread
     - timer
     - type_erasure
+    - url
     - wave

 ```
 ## Crystax
-[Crystax](https://www.crystax.net/) is an excellent alternative to Google's Ndk.
+[Crystax](https://www.crystax.net/) is an alternative to Google's Ndk.
 It ships with prebuilt boost binaries, and dedicated build scripts.
 These binaries will however not work with Goolge's Ndk.
 If for some reason you can't or don't want to use Crystax then you can't use their boost binaries or build scripts, which is why this project exists.

 ## Contributions
 - Many thanks to [crystax](https://github.com/crystax/android-platform-ndk/tree/master/build/tools) for their version of *build-boost.sh* which I adapted to make it work with the google ndk.
-- Thanks to [google](https://android.googlesource.com/platform/ndk/+/master/build/tools) for the  files *dev-defaults.sh, ndk-common.sh, prebuilt-common.sh*.